tharunS123/rssmaster/README.md

 ## Usage

 1. **Browse Episodes**: The app loads NPR Planet Money episodes by default
+2. **Select Feed**: Tap the list icon (≡) in the top left to choose from popular podcasts or add a custom RSS feed
-2. **View Details**: Tap any episode to see full description and controls
+3. **View Details**: Tap any episode to see full description and controls
-3. **Play Audio**: Use the play button to start listening
+4. **Play Audio**: Use the play button to start listening
-4. **Summarize**: Tap the summarize button to get an AI-generated episode summary
+5. **Summarize**: Tap the summarize button to get an AI-generated episode summary
-5. **Controls**: Use playback controls for seeking, skipping, and speed adjustment
+6. **Controls**: Use playback controls for seeking, skipping, and speed adjustment

 ### Changing Podcast Feed